 By using your phone’s light sensor, Twilight is able to constantly adjust its settings automatically, ensuring they always suit your ambient lighting conditions.
 Once you get past the initial setup, you’ll never need to touch the app again.

-Twilight is a great choice for most users, but if your Android phone is rooted, you can choose a more powerful app in the form of Night Light.
+Twilight is the best choice for most users, but if your phone is rooted, you’ve got the option to use a more powerful app in the form of Night Light.

 Reduce the Effect of Blue Light Without Filtering It

 The key is to reduce the amount you are exposed to.
-So, using a phone instead of a tablet is better due to the smaller screen.
-Reduce the brightness as much as you can, and if you’re using apps that have a “night mode”, use that.
+So using a phone instead of a tablet is better due to the smaller screen.
+Reduce the brightness as much as you can, and if you use apps that have a night mode or dark theme , enable them.

-Apps like Twilight or CF.lumen enable you to freely use your Android phone without it stopping you from getting to sleep, or leave you feeling groggy in the morning.
+Apps like Twilight enable you to use your Android phone freely without it stopping you from falling sleep, or leaving you feeling groggy in the morning.
 But it isn’t the only way your phone can help you sleep better.